-As the COVID-19 pandemic continues to surge throughout the country, and with many institutions continuing remote learning in the spring 2021 semester, enrollment figures are continuing to decline.
+As the COVID-19 pandemic surged throughout the country, and with many institutions continuing remote learning in the spring 2021 semester, enrollment figures declined.
 Nationally, undergraduate enrollment was down 4.5%, while graduate enrollment increased by 4.3% compared to spring 2020.
 Overall, college enrollment stood at 2.9% lower than last spring's level.